Our Services

 Published on: 3/7/2026

-Barking croup cough is usually a viral inflammation of the voice box and windpipe that narrows a young child’s airway, causing a seal-like cough and sometimes stridor that often worsens at night; most cases are mild and resolve in 3 to 5 days.
+Barking croup cough is a viral swelling of the voice box and windpipe that narrows a young child's airway, producing a seal-like cough and sometimes stridor (a high-pitched breathing sound) that often worsens at night.
+Most cases are mild and resolve within 3 to 5 days.

 However, understanding why the airway swells, what symptoms to watch for, and when to seek medical care is critical.